zkotti/fun-in-lockdown/guide.md

 When the core of a massive star undergoes gravitational collapse at the end of its life, protons and electrons are literally scrunched together, leaving behind one of nature's most wondrous creations: a neutron star.
 Neutron stars cram roughly 1.3 to 2.5 solar masses into a city-sized sphere perhaps 20 kilometers (12 miles) across.
 Matter is packed so tightly that a sugar-cube-sized amount of material would weigh more than 1 billion tons, about the same as Mount Everest!

 Most known neutron stars belong to a subclass known as pulsars.
 These relatively young objects rotate extremely rapidly, with some spinning faster than a kitchen blender.
 They beam radio waves in narrow cones, which periodically sweep across Earth like lighthouse beacons.
 But as GLAST Project Scientist Steve Ritz of NASA Goddard points out, "With magnetic fields trillions of times stronger than Earth's, pulsar magnetic fields are high-energy particle accelerators."
-The magnetospheres of some pulsars accelerate particles to such high energies that they are relatively bright gamma-ray sources.
+The magnetospheres of some pulsars, accelerate particles to such high energies that they are relatively bright gamma-ray sources.

 Source: [https://www.nasa.gov/mission_pages/GLAST/science/neutron_stars.html](https://www.nasa.gov/mission_pages/GLAST/science/neutron_stars.html)